psi4/psi4/doc/sphinxman/source/build_planning.rst

 smart and ``rm`` all traces of it within ``{objdir}/stage/``, especially any ``*.pyc`` files.

-Alternatively to the above, you can instead build and install the Add-On library yourself, external to the |PSIfour| repository.
+Alternatively and preferentially to the above, you can instead build and install the Add-On library yourself, external to the |PSIfour| repository.
 This is especially useful if you want to avoid full recompiles of the Add-On at each change to the Add-On's source.
 Build the Add-On